Tcriss/vantar-api/README.md

 ```bash
 docker compose --env-file .env.docker up --build -d
 ```
-> Note: --env-file flag is to tell docker that use .env.docker file in build time, if is not set docker will use default .env instead and it'll use the default configuration where localhost is set, instead of database service set in compose.yml file.
+> Note: --env-file flag is to tell docker that use a diferent .env file in runtime.
+This example has two environments: local dev & docker dev, if you will only use docker you can remove --env-file flag.

 ## Test